grannycart/by-sound-alone/index.md

 It's kind of a slurry of _Das Boot_, _Road Warrior_, _Deadliest Catch_, and
 _Smokey and the Bandit_.
 Maybe with some _China Syndrome_ and _Jaws_
 thrown in.
 (Though the latter's similarity is in theme only --- there's no sharks in the book.
 Sorry.)
-For a child of the 1970s, it's all your favorite things in one book!
 It is undoubtedly speculative fiction, though what more specific genre beyond that is maybe a little fuzzy.
 It is also an action-packed page-turner!
 It should be entertaining to read.
 If you find this isn't the case, you should probably let me know.